ASM 1000 Introductory ASM Seminar (1 credit)

 Qualitative aspects of water are covered in this class.
 Major topics are qualitative aspects of (1) surface water, (2) groundwater, (3) drinking water, (4) water in the oceans, and (5) the human waste stream.
 Concepts presented are relevant to world-wide water quality issues and concepts; however, an emphasis is placed on issues within the four Pacific Northwest states (ID, AK, OR, WA).
 Typically Offered: Fall.

-Understand the characterization, testing, and treatment of chemical, microbial, and hazardous compounds and their impact on human health.
-Be familiar with drinking water standards, regulatory aspects, and protection of municipal, community, and private well systems.
-(Spring)
+Understand the characterization, testing, and treatment of chemical, microbial and hazardous compounds and their impact on human health.
+Be familiar with drinking water standards, regulatory aspects and protection of municipal, community, and private well systems.
+Typically Offered: Spring.

 Soils and land use in northern Idaho ecosystems; emphasis on soil parent materials, soil formation and morphology, and soil-plant community relationships.
-Graded P/F. One 3-day field trip; additional class meetings and assignments before and after field trip.
+One 3-day field trip; additional class meetings and assignments before and after field trip.
+Graded Pass/Fail.
+Typically Offered: Fall.
 Cooperative: open to WSU degree-seeking students.

 General principles of toxicologic evaluation of chemicals, which intentionally or unintentionally enter the food chain.
 Toxicology of food additives, colors, preservatives, drugs, pesticides and natural toxins in foods and risk characterization.
 Additional projects/assignments required for graduate credit.
 Typically Offered: Fall.
 Cooperative: open to WSU degree-seeking students.